 These tax credits for film started in the 1990s after similar Canadian incentives sent movie productions packing for the land of maple and hockey.
 Since then, states have offered increasingly competitive incentives in order to win productions away from other states.

-In this article, however, we will focus specifically on the New York film tax credit program.
+While Wrapbook can help you learn about incentives all across the country, in this article, we will focus specifically on the New York film tax credit program.

 While film industry tax incentives cover a broad range of things from fee-free locations, to sales tax exemptions, to lucrative cash grants, New York’s primary method of incentivizing film production is film production tax credits.